phluid61/internet-drafts/rfc8089-bis-info/draft.md

 vice versa by mapping the equivalent segments of the two schemes.

-The following is an algorithmic description of the process of translating a UNC filespace selector string to a file URI:
+The following is an algorithmic description of the process of translating a UNC filespace selector string to a file URI.
+It uses the syntactic elements defined in {{MS-DTYP}}.

 1. Initialize a new URI with the "file:" scheme identifier.